Acratin/figinator/README.md

   * Draws `msg` in the currently selected font in the main window with kerning
 * `fig smush <msg>`
   * Draws `msg` in the currently selected font in the main window smushed
+* `fig update`
+  * downloads the latest version of the figinator and installs it.

 ### API